python-sdbus/python-sdbus/docs/exceptions.rst

     No network access.

-    Encountered you use Dbus over TCP or SSH.
+    Encountered you use D-Bus over TCP or SSH.

     .. py:attribute:: dbus_error_name
         :type: str